TsingZ0/PFLlib/README.md

 - To add a new model, just add it into `./system/flcore/trainmodel/models.py`.

 - If you have your own optimizer while training, please add it into `./system/flcore/optimizers/fedoptimizer.py`

-## Issues
-If there are some issues of this personalized federated learning simulation platform, please contact me :-).